SafaDkl/MicroRabbit/README.md

 # MicroRabbit
-Microservices with RabbitMQ from course from Udemy.
+Microservices with RabbitMQ from course practice on Udemy.